-There has been a dramatic increase in the number of people suffering at the hands of Narcissistic abuse.
-The partners they love abuse them and have succeeded in killing their spirit; they don’t know how or where to start over.
+There has been an epic increase in the number of people suffering at the hands of Narcissistic individuals.
+Their partners or other people they love abuse them and have succeeded in killing their spirit; they don’t know how or where to start over.

-These brokenhearted victims of narcissistic abuse seem to keep repeating the same dysfunctional (and deeply disappointing) patterns throughout their lives and they don’t know how to escape the cycle.
+These broken-hearted targets of emotional and psychological abuse don’t know how to escape the cycle.
 Subsequently, they fall into a state of despair and depression, losing hope in the future and the idea of ever finding real love.

 Although it’s difficult to perceive while in the midst of soul-shattering abuse and betrayal, these continuous cycles of chaos and confusion are often the most powerful catalyst of awakening, in the sense that the ensuing events they give rise to are often transformative.